-Past womb cancer research
+Past research into womb cancer

 Our scientists have made vital contributions to finding new and better ways to prevent, diagnose and treat womb cancer.
 Below are a few of our most important discoveries.